- Location: Head Office, Music Institute, East Port, KY12 7JA

 a real can-do attitude and an aptitude for problem solving.
 Equally important will be

-the need to work with our sole member, Fife Council, to bring about future
+the need to work with our sole member, Fife Council, to develop a co-ordinated approach to the wider provision of sport, leisure and outdoor activities.

 Relevant degree or equivalent